F-i-f/soft-brightness/README.md

 Sets the minimum allowable brightness for the display where _0_ is completely dark and _1_ completely bright.
 Defaults to _0.1_ (10%).

-The minimum brightness will also be enforced for the panel back-light if _Use backlight control_ is on.
+The minimum brightness will also be enforced for the panel backlight if _Use backlight control_ is on.

 When the brightness is set to 0%, the display will go completely dark,